beccalamp/beccalamp/README.md

 ---

 ### About
-Aspiring software developer focused on C# and .NET ecosystem.
-Currently building web applications and learning clean code practices.
+Building full-stack applications with ASP.NET Core and Entity Framework.
+Passionate about clean architecture and learning by building projects.

 ### Tech Stack
 <p align="left">